jfrimmel/talks-and-sources/README.md

 The target audience is basically everyone with interests like myself, i.e. the topics in this list include Rust, C, C++, some Java and other programming languages as well as architecture-talks on x86, ARM, GPUs, etc.
 There are design patterns and other design and infrastructure topics as well.

+Links written in _italics_ are somwhat different from the others, i.e. are no real talks, but more tutorials, rambling, tutorials or informal sources.

 ## Software Design
 - [GOTO 2016: Small is Beautiful](https://youtu.be/B3b4tremI5o) by Kevlin Henney
 - [GOTO 2017: Code as Risk](https://youtu.be/YyhfK-aBo-Y) by Kevlin Henney